cran/relliptical/README.md

 matrix are shown as `NaN`.
 Those are the cases where the moment does not exist (yes, some elements of the variance-covariance matrix may exist and others may not).
-It is well know that for a Student-t distribution its second moment exist if *ν* \> 2, however, as studied by (Galarza, Matos, and Lachos 2020), this condition is relaxed as the number of dimensions containing only finite truncation limits increases.
+It is well know that for a Student-t distribution its second moment exist if *ν* \> 2, however, as studied by (Galarza et al. 2022), this condition is relaxed as the number of dimensions containing only finite truncation limits increases.

 It is worth mention that the Student-t distribution with *ν* \> 0 degrees of freedom is a particular case of the Pearson VII distribution